Treblle/prompt-enhancer.ai/CONTRIBUTING.md

   ```

 - Add tests for new features
-- Ensure 100% test coverage for new code
+- Ensure all tests pass before submitting a PR

 ## Performance and Security 🔒